ionic-team/ionic-cli/CONTRIBUTING.md

    together)
 1. Optionally `npm run link` to make `ionic` and other bin files point to your dev CLI.
-1. `npm run watch` will spin up Typescript watch scripts for all packages.
+1. `npm run watch` will spin up TypeScript watch scripts for all packages.
-1. Typescript source files are in `packages/**/src`.
+1. TypeScript source files are in `packages/**/src`.
 1. Good luck! :muscle: Please open an issue if you have questions or something is unclear.